RafaelSterzinger/Bachelor-Thesis/README.md

 ## Setup Guide

-The following commands show how to get the necessary dependencies and how to start a basic training process:
+The following commands get the necessary dependencies and start a basic training process:

 ```
 pip install -r requirements.txt